EdWordy/MM_Replicated/README.md

 -Replicated animations and motion matching

--Rudimentary Dyanmic Weapon Overlays (ie basic weapon system -- press 1 or 2)
+-Rudimentary Dynamic Weapon Overlays (ie basic weapon system -- press 1 or 2)

+-Doesn't use smoothsync

+### KNOWN ISSUES

+-Autonomous proxies seem to jitter when they are look rotating (ie when player 1 is look rotating, on player 2s screen the proxy for P1 will slightly jitter)